Skip to main content

 Deceleration

 Real YouTube channels experience slower percentage growth as they scale.
-Our deceleration model applies realistic dampening based on channel size: full growth rate below 10K subscribers, 85% at 10K–100K, 70% at 100K–500K, 60% at 500K–1M, and 50% above 1M.
+Our deceleration model dampens your growth rate based on channel size: your full rate below 10K subscribers, tapering smoothly to 85% by 100K, 70% by 500K, 60% by 1M, and a 50% floor by 2M.
+The factor is interpolated between those breakpoints, so there are no sudden steps.
 This prevents unrealistically exponential projections for larger channels.

 Milestones